Beaver Island (Lake Michigan): "America's Emerald Isle"

 In addition to King Strang, the Island became the residence of two other locally famous persons.
 Father Peter Gallagher, a priest from 1865 to 1898, was a colorful and charismatic leader who dominated insular society.
 He once engaged one of his parishioners in a fistfight in the insular chapel.
 Feodor Protar, who arrived in 1893, was a member of the religious movement founded by Leo Tolstoy.
 He served as a local doctor and friend-to-all while living as a recluse in a cabin in the interior of the Island.
 Protar died in 1925 and left many admirers.

+In 1938, John W. Green (1871–1963), a resident of Beaver Island, was recorded by folklorist and ethnomusicologist Alan Lomax singing traditional songs, which can be heard on the Library of Congress website.

 Logging, which was always an important part of the insular economy, greatly increased with the formation of the Beaver Island Logging Company in 1901.
 Docks, housing, railroads and a mill impacted the local scenery, while fishing continued as the primary economic activity.
-A great decrease of the fish population in the 1940s caused the exodus of most of the residents, until tourism in the 1970s renewed interest in the Island.
-Presently the Island is a popular recreational destination for residents throughout the Great Lakes Basin.
+The collapse of the Great Lakes fish population caused by the accidental introduction of the lamprey eel by deep sea ships during the 1940s and '50s also caused the exodus of most of the residents, until tourism in the 1970s renewed interest in the Island.

-In 1938, John W. Green (1871–1963), a resident of Beaver Island, was recorded by the young folklorist Alan Lomax singing traditional songs, which can be heard on the Library of Congress website.

 Geography

 The island is 13 mi long, 3 to 6 mi wide, and is part of Charlevoix County, Michigan.
 It is mostly flat and sandy, with large forested tracts.
 According to data of the US census, it has 55.773 sqmi of land, and a permanent population of 657 as of 2010.
 The more densely populated part, which comprises a mere 6% of total insular land, is within Saint James Township on the northern part of the island.
 The census of 2010 reported its population as 365.
-St. James Township also includes Garden Island, High Island, Hog Island and several minor islands in Lake Michigan, which are all permanently uninhabited Peaine Township, which comprises the remaining 94% of insular land, contains large parcels of state land which are managed as part of the Beaver Islands State Wildlife Research Area.
+St. James Township also includes Garden Island, High Island, Hog Island and several minor islands in Lake Michigan, which are all permanently uninhabited.
+Peaine Township, which comprises the remaining 94% of insular land, contains large parcels of state land which are managed as part of the Beaver Islands State Wildlife Research Area.
 The research area is mostly undeveloped, with some relictual homesteads within the township that were constructed in the clearings of successful farms of the nineteenth century.
 In 2010 the township had a population of 292.

 The island has several small to moderately sized lakes, including Lake Geneserath in the southeast, Greenes Lake and Fox Lake in the central part, and Font Lake, Egg Lake, Round Lake and Barneys Lake in the northern part.
 There are only two named streams: Jordan River that flows into Sand Bay on the eastern part of the island and Iron Ore Creek that flows into Iron Ore Bay on the southern part.